Defining Dangerous Climate Change

 Doctors and other health professionals are well qualified to define "dangerous" when it comes to risk aversion and adverse effects on human health and well-being.

-Physicians presenting at climate change conferences and the public statements made by national medical associations and public health organizations have already addressed the issue of dangerous climate change impacts and risks.
 With the deplorable lack of political will to mitigate catastrophically dangerous climate change, it is now time for medical organizations and other concerned professional associations to make formal submissions on the emergency, and for the medical and health care community, in particular — with their great influence — to become engaged.

 The UNFCCC has been called the centrepiece of global efforts to combat global warming.
 If heeded, it holds the potential to mitigate the global climate emergency.